Riddick Bowe vs. Jorge Luis González: Background

-Fight
+The fight

 Despite Gonzalez's threats, Bowe would dominate the duration of their fight, winning every round on all three of the judges' scorecards.
 Through the first five rounds, Bowe consistently clobbered Gonzalez with powerful combinations while Gonzalez fought with his back against the ropes and offered very little offense against Bowe.
 Despite dominating the fight, Bowe risked picking up a disqualification loss between rounds 4 and 5.
 With 20 seconds left in the fourth round, Bowe was pummeling Gonzalez in the corner before Gonzalez was able to clinch Bowe with eight seconds to go, causing referee Mills Lane to separate the two.
 Bowe ended the round with a three-punch combination that staggered Gonzalez as the bell rang to signify the end of the round.
 Bowe, however, would continue his assault on Gonzalez after the bell, throwing a powerful right hook and left jab at Gonzalez before Lane was able to get Bowe back to his corner.
 Bowe was warned by Lane, who ultimately decided to not deduct any points from the champion.
 After five rounds of abusing Gonzalez, Bowe ended the fight at 1:40 of round six.
 Bowe landed a strong overhand right to the side of Gonzalez's head that sent Gonzalez crashing to the canvas.
 Referee Lane began his 10-count but with Gonzalez clearly unresponsive, stopped at the count of eight, giving Bowe the victory by knockout at 1:50 of round six.